swiftlang/swift-evolution/proposals/0143-conditional-conformances.md

 struct X5<T> { }

-extension X5: R where T: R { }  // "wins" implied conformance to P, because extension X5: S where T: S { }  // the extension where "T: S" is more specialized
+extension X5: S where T: S { }

+// This last extension "wins" the implied conformance to P, because
-                                // than the one where "T: R"
+// the extension where "T: R" is less specialized than the one
+// where "T: S".
+extension X5: R where T: R { }
 ```

 Thus, the rule for placing implied conformances is to pick the *least specialized* extension that implies the conformance.
 If there is more than one such extension, then either: